PerfectlySoft/Perfect-Hadoop/Doc/MapReduceMaster.md

 ----|---------|-----------
-applicationId|String|the id string of the application to control. *Required* service|String|the service protocol of web request - http / https host|String|the hostname or ip address of the Hadoop Map Reduce history server host port|Int|the port of map reduce application master host, default is 8088 auth| Authorization| .off or .krb5.
+applicationId|String|the id string of the application to control. *Required* service|String|the service protocol of web request - http / https host|String|the hostname or ip address of the Hadoop Map Reduce Application Master host port|Int|the port of map reduce application master host, default is 8088 auth| Authorization| .off or .krb5.
 Default value is .off proxyUser|String|proxy user, if applicable